-Enala is now able to send all her children to school, in uniforms and with a meal in their stomach.
+After a few months, Enala had already doubled her profits and after further loans, she has now been able to put money aside to help with life's unexpected emergencies.
+But the biggest difference is that Enala is now able to send all her children to school, in uniforms and with a meal in their stomachs.
 She has high hopes for their futures.